Delicious homemade almond milk is super easy to make, is cheaper than store bought, & yummy!

 Then get a clean muslin.
 I draped ours over a sieve and then poured boiling water over to make sure it’s clean.

-Then place sieve with muslin in on top of a large bowl and pour the milk mixture through.
+Then place sieve with muslin over a large bowl, pour the mixture through.
 Then grab all corners of the muslin and start squeezing the milk through.

 The next stage is to pour into a sterilised bottle.
 Using a jug or funnel.